It is unsettling and sad to witness what is happening in our great country today.

-What attracted me to the Democrat party when I was young and guileless was its issue-oriented, logical approach to dealing with the nation’s social and economic problems.
+What attracted me to the Democrat party when I was young was its issue-oriented, logical approach to dealing with the nation’s social and economic problems.
 I can still remember a time when voting for a Democrat didn’t mean you were embracing socialism and by definition, extreme loathing and disgust for anybody who was not a Democrat.

 What do I mean by identity politics?

 It means that each of us belongs to a sub-group defined by race, gender, sexual orientation, religion, etc. Let’s look at the behavior of the Democrat party in the last couple of Presidential elections.
 Instead of focusing on broad issues such as jobs and income growth, Democrats catered to members of different sub-groups, promising to give them power.

 Did Hillary Clinton offer the middle class an agenda for which they could vote?
 No, she catered to sub-groups hoping that they would coalesce enough to send her to victory.
 It didn’t work.

 In essence, Democrats apparently want to divide us into competing tribes, each with its own agenda, its own set of grievances, and its own view of what America should look like.

 The problem with that is this: if one or two tribes win, then the others lose.
 The result is now a country that is tearing itself apart, ripping away the very fabric of our nation, and destroying the excellent idea that makes America unique in world history.